McAllen Construction Pre-Treatment Services

 No Winter Break: Up north, termites slow down or die off when temperatures drop.
 Here?
 Our “winter” barely hits 50°F. Termites stay active year-round, which means your construction site is vulnerable from groundbreaking through final inspection and beyond.

-Soil Moisture Never Quits: Between our humidity, irrigation systems everywhere, and soil that holds moisture well, subterranean termites thrive in Valley soil.
-They don’t have to work hard to find the moisture they need—it’s always available.
+Soil Moisture Never Quits: Between our humidity, irrigation systems, and soil that holds moisture well, subterranean termites thrive in Valley soil.
+They don’t have to work hard to find the moisture they need — it’s always available.

 Fresh Lumber Attracts Termites Fast: New construction lumber has moisture content and natural compounds that termites find irresistible.
 Untreated wood sitting on a work site for weeks becomes infested before your walls are even closed up.